 As part of providing a welcoming environment for all within the KICP, harassment will not be tolerated.
 The KICP is a part of the University of Chicago, which possesses a comprehensive and well-defined set of policies and procedures for dealing with unlawful harassment.
 The KICP adheres fully to these policies and all reported cases of unlawful harassment will be investigated and handled according to these policies.

 Visitors play a vital role in the scientific mission of the KICP; some come as short or long-term members to collaborate or present talks; others attend KICP organized or sponsored conferences or workshops, which may be held on the UChicago campus or at nearby hotels or institutions (e.g., UChicago's Gleacher Center, Fermilab or Argonne).
 The KICP embraces the guidelines for scientific meetings set out in the American Astronomical Society's (AAS) Anti-Harassment Policy for Meetings and Activities.
 Cases of alleged harassment at KICP-sponsored conferences, workshops, or other similar events will be handled within the context and spirit of these guidelines with the role of the AAS being replaced by that of the KICP.
-All meeting participants will be informed of this policy in their invitation letter and will be asked to contact the KICP Director's Assistant (Kevin Patterson, patterson3kicp.uchicago.edu) to report any instances of harassment encountered at a KICP hosted event.
-The Assistant will then direct the complaint to the Director or Assistant Director for investigation and follow-up.
+All meeting participants will be informed of this policy in their invitation letter and will be asked to contact the KICP's Assistant Director (Ted Ressell) to report any instances of harassment encountered at a KICP hosted event.
+The Assistant Director will then direct the complaint to the correct person/group to ensure that it is investigated and followed up.

 As it is part of the KICP, all activities of the NSF-sponsored Physics Frontier Center (Pushing Cosmology to the Edge) are subject to our diversity policy.